Determining Fault in Left-Turn Car Accident and What Makes It So Dangerous

 Often the driver making the left turn has limited visibility — or makes a premature turn because of the stress of impatient drivers honking in the lane behind him.
 Also, it has been proven that people are not perfect at judging the speed or distance of oncoming traffic.

-A left-turn accident is especially dangerous because the car traveling in the opposite direction is often traveling quickly and because this car will slam directly into the side of the passenger side of the car making the turn.
+A left-turn crash is especially dangerous because the car traveling in the opposite direction is often traveling quickly and because this car will slam directly into the side of the passenger side of the car making the turn.
 These T-bone accidents accounted for 23% of all accident fatalities in 2019.

 As well as being dangerous for cars, left turns are notoriously hazardous to pedestrians and bicyclists.
 They are killed or severely injured by left-turning vehicles at over three times the rate as those struck by right-turning vehicles.